ascyth/the-remoters/analysis/writeups/hypothesis_testing_analysis.md

 So, we must deny the third hypothesis.

-### Hypothesis 4: Sentiments regarding work from home are not different in the ExperiencedDevs and csCareerQuestions subreddits.
+### Hypothesis 4: Sentiments regarding work from home are different in the ExperiencedDevs and csCareerQuestions subreddits.

 2 Sample T-Test: Reddit ExperiencedDevs Subreddit Sentiments vs. csCareerQuestions Subreddit Sentiments